NomicFoundation/hardhat-website/src/content/plugin-development/index.md

 ---
 title: Hardhat plugin development
-description: How to build Hardhat 3 plugins to extend and customize its
+description: How to build Hardhat 3 plugins to extend and customize its behavior
 ---

 # Hardhat plugin development